David Williams (Canadian physician): Public health career

 Williams served as the medical officer of health for Thunder Bay, Ontario from 1991 until 2005, and again in 2011 until 2015.

 He served as associate chief medical officer of health for the province of Ontario from 2005 until 2011, and served as acting chief medical officer of health from 2007 to 2009 and again in 2015 until he took the job permanently.

 Opioid epidemic

 Williams has been involved in the ongoing opioid epidemic, which affects Canada and the province of Ontario.
 His promoted and suggested methods to health care providers in the province involve harm reduction and the extended use of opioid replacement therapy with drugs such as suboxone.
 Williams expressed concerns over an increase in carfentanil presence in street drugs.

 COVID-19

-As Ontario's chief medical officer of health during the COVID-19 pandemic, Williams has been leading the province's response to the COVID-19 pandemic since the first case in the COVID-19 pandemic in Canada was identified in Toronto.
-Williams has faced harsh criticism during the pandemic.
+As Ontario's chief medical officer of health during the COVID-19 pandemic, Williams led the province's response to the COVID-19 pandemic since the first case in the COVID-19 pandemic in Canada was identified in Toronto.
+Williams faced harsh criticism during the pandemic.
 In November 2020, Williams was scheduled to retire from his position, but was convinced to stay on by Premier Doug Ford until June 25, 2021 when he was succeeded by Kieran Moore.